-Based on the regulatory requirements, guidelines as well as market practices, the Board has established a number of Board Committees (i.e. Audit Committee, Remuneration and Nomination Committee, Risk and Compliance Committee and Executive Committee), Management Level Committees (i.e. Credit Committee, Asset and Liability Committee, and Operations and Technology Committee), and Anti-Money Laundering Committee to help Executive Committee oversee the daily operations of the Bank.
+The Board is mainly responsible for reviewing and approving the Bank's strategic and business plans and guiding policies whilst day-to-day management of the Bank's affairs and implementation of its strategy and policy initiatives are delegated to the Chief Executive Officer and the senior management who operate in accordance with the Board's approved policies and delegated limits of authority.
+The Board also establish a number of Board Level Committees (i.e. Audit Committee, Remuneration and Nomination Committee, Risk and Compliance Committee and Executive Committee) and delegate the authority to the Executive Committee to establish Management Level Committees (i.e. Credit Committee, Asset and Liability Committee, Operations and Technology Committee and AML Committee) to help the Chief Executive Officer and the senior management oversee the daily operations of the Bank.